Ukraine says ousted Russian forces near Bakhmut, south

 After inspection, the cargo ship was allowed to continue its journey.

-"These actions exemplified Russia's deliberate policy of endangering the freedom of navigation and safety of commercial shipping in the Black Sea," Ukraine's foreign ministry said on Monday, accusing Moscow of breaching United Nations accords and norms of international law.
+Ukraine accused Russia of breaching United Nations accords and norms of international law.

-Russia struck port infrastructure in Izmail, one of the main export routes for Ukrainian agricultural products to neighbouring Romania.
+Izmail, one of the main export routes for Ukrainian agricultural products to neighbouring Romania, was attacked by Russian drones earlier in August.